0xMiden/miden-faucet/README.md

 ## Running the faucet

+The faucet comes with two CLI tools:
+- **miden-faucet-operator**: Runs the faucet, used for initializing and starting the faucet.
+- **miden-faucet-client**: Used for interacting with a live faucet, i.e. for requesting tokens from a running faucet.

-1. Install the faucet binaries:
+1. Install both faucet binaries:
 ```bash
 make install-faucet
 ```